Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Sorry, that was not the intention.
-Desculpe, isso não foi a intenção. /dʒisˈkulpi, ˈisu nãʊ fɔj a ĩtẽˈsãʊ/
+Sorry, that was not the intention. in Portuguese Desculpe, isso não foi a intenção. /dʒisˈkulpi, ˈisu nãʊ fɔj a ĩtẽˈsãʊ/

-Sorry, I did not do it on purpose.
-Desculpe, eu não fiz isso de propósito. /dʒisˈkulpi, eʊ nãʊ fɪz ˈisu dʒi pɾoˈpɔzitu/
+Sorry, I did not do it on purpose. in Portuguese Desculpe, eu não fiz isso de propósito. /dʒisˈkulpi, eʊ nãʊ fɪz ˈisu dʒi pɾoˈpɔzitu/

-Sorry, that was very clumsy of me.
-Desculpe, isso foi muito desajeitado de minha parte. /dʒisˈkulpi, ˈisu fɔj ˈmũjtu dɛzaʒeˈitadu dʒi ˈmiɲɐ ˈpaɾtʃi/
+Sorry, that was very clumsy of me. in Portuguese Desculpe, isso foi muito desajeitado de minha parte. /dʒisˈkulpi, ˈisu fɔj ˈmũjtu dɛzaʒeˈitadu dʒi ˈmiɲɐ ˈpaɾtʃi/

 Learn Portuguese much faster than conventional learning methods – and with only 17 minutes of learning time a day!